*All consultations currently take place online.

 Health consultations are patient-centred and based on the principles of trauma-informed care: trustworthiness, transparency, collaboration, mutuality, empowerment, choice, control, safety and support to access appropriate care where necessary.
 This means a personalised and tailored consultation.
 We strive to work together with our patients and put them at the heart of decisions about their care.

-Our therapeutic approach includes both traditional and evidence-based Western Herbal Medicine.
+Our therapeutic approach includes both traditional and evidence-based herbal medicine.
 Treatments are not only designed to prevent and reverse disease but also to promote optimal function and improve quality of life.
 We are committed to use high-quality and ethically sourced herbs.

 Medical herbalists are trained to work alongside GPs (general practitioners) and we always take into account what other treatments, therapies and medications our patients are taking to ensure the best and safest treatment.